Questions about Georgia Medicaid Estate Recovery? Don’t worry, the expert estate attorneys at the Law Office of Paul Black can help.

 Can Medicaid Take Your House After You Die in Georgia?

-One of the most important questions is can Medicaid take your house after you die in Georgia?
-Although it is true that Medicaid penalizes a person for making transfers during the 60 months prior to making an application for Medicaid, there are scenarios in which it is legal to transfer a house.
+When learning about the estate recovery process, one of the most important concerns is whether Medicaid can take your house after you die.
+Although it is true that Medicaid penalizes a person for making transfers during the 60 months prior to applying for Medicaid, there are some scenarios in which it is legal to transfer a house.

-Transfers of the home can be made without incurring a transfer fine.
-They include the following individuals:
+Transfers of the home to certain individuals can be made without incurring a transfer fine.
+They include the following:

 - A child under age 21 or who is blind or disabled